SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 * Tongue of the Sun and Moon

-Starting at level 13, you learn to touch the Ki of other minds so that you understand all spoken languages.
+Starting at 13th level, you learn to touch the Ki of other minds so that you understand all spoken languages.
 Moreover, any creature that can understand a language can understand what you say.

 ## Level 14

 * Diamond Soul

-Starting at level 14, your mastery of Ki grants you proficiency in all saving throws.
-Additionally, whenever you make a saving throw and fail, you can spend 1 Ki Point to reroll it and take the second result.
+Beginning at 14th level, your mastery of Ki grants you proficiency in all saving throws.
+Additionally, whenever you make a saving throw and fail, you can spend 1 Ki point to reroll it and take the second result.

 ## Level 15